Quantum encoder for fixed Hamming-weight subspaces: Conclusions

 \section{Conclusions}

 We provide an efficient and explicit classical algorithm to construct, gate by gate, a quantum circuit that uploads an arbitrary data vector into a subspace of fixed Hamming-weight quantum states.
 The quantum circuit uses the minimum number of parameterized gates needed to express generic data of a given dimension.
-The construction uses generalized RBS gates and allows us to precisely state the quantum resources needed for its execution, as well as deploy a proof-of-concept instance on real quantum hardware.
+The construction uses (generalized) RBS gates and allows us to precisely state the quantum resources needed for its execution, as well as deploy a proof-of-concept instance on real quantum hardware.
 We also provide the tools needed to further explore quantum encoders for this subspace and beyond.

 As shown for the sparse and binary encoder, our HW-$k$ encoder can be used as a subroutine to power more complex algorithms.
 These two examples are but a small sample, and future work will explore more avenues.
-Still, we remark on the importance of the binary encoding, as most algorithms that would benefit from robust state preparation work in this basis.
+Still, we remark on the importance of binary encoding, as most algorithms would benefit from robust state preparation work on this basis.
 Other encoding schemes, such as the unary-basis encoder, can deploy basis change circuits \cite{RamosCalderer2022} to allow for further post-processing.
 A generalization of this circuit to the HW-$k$ basis would open new possibilities for more efficient general state preparation.

 Furthermore, our algorithm brings interesting implications from the lens of quantum machine learning.
-Variational ansatze that explore a constrained space are popular due to their ability to mitigate barren plateaus.
-Algorithms with space compression that goes beyond linear, as is the case with our HW-$k$ encoder, are also a promising direction for other machine learning schemes \cite{Sciorilli2024}, and shows how exploring these subspaces can be successful.
+Variational ansatze that explore a constrained space are popular due to their ability to mitigate barren plateaus \cite{Monbroussou2023}.
+As shown by the numerical experiment with the $\operatorname{H_{4}}$ molecule, our HW-$k$ encoder, due to its expressivity, has the potential to improve performance of optimizations that involve particle-preserving symmetry.
+Further investigation of this potential is needed and we leave it as an open question for future work.
+Algorithms with space compression that goes beyond linear, as is the case with our HW-$k$ encoder, are also a promising direction for other machine learning schemes \cite{Sciorilli2024}, and show how exploring these subspaces can be successful.

-Lastly, we believe that explicit constructive algorithms for state preparation, with precise analysis on the quantum resources required, are essential to reach useful quantum advantage.
+Lastly, we believe that explicit constructive algorithms for state preparation, with precise analysis of the quantum resources required, are essential to reach useful quantum advantage.

 \paragraph{Note added.} We note that during the completion of this paper an independent work \cite{Raveh2024deterministic} appeared within the context of Bethe state preparation for integrable spin chains.
 Their results have partial overlap with our HW-$k$ encoders for dense data presented in Sec. \ref{sec:hamming_weight}.